smm6740/hello-world/README.md

 # hello-world
 Greetings, humanoid.
-I love nobs and I like to eat cheese.
+I love noobs and I like to eat cheese.
 Bring me your cheesy noobs.